Secondment

-Secondment is the temporary assignment of a member of one organization to another organization.
+Secondment is the temporary assignment of a member of one organization to another organization, or, in the case of an internal secondment, within an organisation.
 In some jurisdictions, (e.g., India) such temporary transfer of employees is called "on deputation".
 The term is particular to Great Britain and Commonwealth countries.

+In the Soviet Union, such reassignment was called Commadirovki and denotes career-related trips outside of work.
+For example, the 1967 comedy Kidnapping, Caucasian Style takes place while its protagonist Shurik is on secondment to Caucasus in order to record indigenous folklore.

 Job rotation

 The employee typically retains their salary and other employment rights from their primary organization but they work closely within the other organization to provide training, a liaison between the two companies and the sharing of experience.
 Secondment is a more formal type of job rotation.
 This is not to be confused with temporary work.

 Secondment, sometimes referred to as employer of record (EoR) or professional employer organization (PEO), can also be used to help organizations hire during a headcount freeze.
 In the current day, some businesses use it as a solution to enter into new markets, bypassing the cost of opening their own business entity.

 Use

 For example, statisticians from the British Government Statistical Service may be assigned to the Full Fact charity, to check statistics presented in political campaigns and the mass media.
 In the military, an exchange officer is a commissioned officer in a country's armed forces who is temporarily seconded either to a unit of the armed forces of another country or to another branch of the armed forces of their own country.

+Internal secondments also enable staff with one speciality to obtain a broader view of their organisation's operations, markets and strategies.